Infinite integrals in terms of series: Preliminaries

 \subsection{Second contour integral representation involving a generalized polynomial function}

 This contour integral representation is derived by apply the $n$-th partial derivative of $b$ to equation (3.194.3) in \cite{grad} where $\nu=1$.
-We simplify the Pochhammer symbol using equation [Wolfram,\href{https://mathworld.wolfram.com/PochhammerSymbol.html}{8}] in terms of Stirling's number of the first kind.
-We then shift the angle of the cosecant function by $\pi/2$ to get the secant function and apply the Cauchy integral formula in \cite{reyn4} and simplify.
+We simplify the Pochhammer symbol using equation [Wolfram MathWorld,\href{https://mathworld.wolfram.com/PochhammerSymbol.html}{8}] in terms of Stirling's number of the first kind.
+We then shift the angle of the cosecant function by $\pi/2$ to get the secant function and apply the Cauchy integral formula in \cite{reyn4} and simplify in terms of the Stirling numbers of the first kind $S_n^{(j)}$ see [Wolfram MathWorld, \href{https://mathworld.wolfram.com/StirlingNumberoftheFirstKind.html}{(1)}].

 where $0 < Re(a) < n+1; n = 1,2,.., |\arg(b)|<\pi$.